abdoofarghly/WorkForce-Lens/README.md

 # WorkForce-Lens
 A multi-source global workforce study revealing how gender, sector shifts, and population growth are reshaping employment from agriculture to services.

+This project explores global employment patterns across sectors, genders, and regions using data sourced from the World Bank Jobs DataBank.
+The datasets covered employment in industry, agriculture, and services — broken down by male and female — and were cleaned using Power Query in Excel, then merged using a Python script based on shared country codes across all datasets.
+Analysis covered six key areas:
+The project examined gender divergence across all employment sectors to highlight inequality gaps, then identified the top countries by employer count in each sector.
+A dedicated focus on Egypt explored workforce distribution and age demographics to understand how population age structure affects employment.
+An Arab countries trend analysis mapped historical employment patterns to support future planning.
+The study also examined how rapid population growth can be leveraged as a workforce asset, and investigated obstacles facing the industrial sector as it competes with the growing services economy.
+Key Findings showed that the services sector dominates global employment and continues to grow, with females holding 60% of service jobs.
+Agriculture is declining likely due to mechanization, while industry grows slowly.
+Pakistan leads in population growth but lags in employment absorption, and Egypt ranks as a leading country across all three sectors.